 History and timeline

 Much of the history of the CSSBI has been gleaned from the original minute books and annual reports.
-A small group of six teachers recognised that nothing was done for teachers who fell on hard times and they approached the Rev. J. G. Lonsdale, Secretary of the National Society, to help them establish a benevolent fund.
+A small group of six teachers, recognising that nothing was being done to assist teachers who fell on hard times, approached the Revd J G Lonsdale, Secretary of the National Society, to help them establish a benevolent fund.
 A large gathering of teachers met at St. Martin’s School, Charing Cross on the 2nd January 1857 and the benevolent institution was formed.
 Branches were established in many parts of the country including Northampton, Devon and Exeter, Liverpool, Bristol and in the Vale of Aylesbury.
 By 1920 there were 142 local branches.
-With the Education Acts of 1870, 1902 and 1944 and the establishment of a Teachers Pension Scheme the needs of teachers changed, and the number of the local boards dwindled.
+With the Education Acts of 1870, 1902 and 1944 and the establishment of a Teachers Pension Scheme, the needs of teachers changed and the number of the local boards dwindled.